 Tucked behind a monumental Eugenia hedge on a street of modest bungalows and apartment houses in the rapidly gentrifying Los Angeles neighborhood of Echo Park is one of the gay world’s most idiosyncratic and authentic historical sites.
-Known officially as Tom House (or the Tom of Finland House), it is the place where the revolutionary Finnish homoerotic artist Touko Laaksonen (1920 -1991) lived and worked for much of the last decade of his life.
+Known officially as TOM House, it is the place where the revolutionary Finnish homoerotic artist Tom of Finland (Touko Laaksonen, 1920 -1991) lived and worked for much of the last decade of his life.

 BUY FROM THE PUBLISHER

 BUY FROM AMAZON

 BUY FROM TOM OF FINLAND STORE

 Pictured: Tom of Finland, prepatory drawing #0165, graphite on paper

 Photography @ Martyn Thompson; Artwork @ Tom of Finland Foundation